ravendb/docs/Documentation/5.0/Raven.Documentation.Pages/migration/client-api/introduction.markdown

 # Migration: Introduction to 4.x to 5.0 Migration

-{NOTE:Migration from 3.x}
+{NOTE:Migration from RavenDB 3.x}

-If you are interested in migrating Client API from earlier version (e.g. 3.x) please visit following [article](https://ravendb.net/docs/article-page/4.2/csharp/migration/client-api/introduction).
-This article only focuses on differences between 4.x and 5.0 version of RavenDB Client API.
+If you are interested in migrating Client API from earlier version please visit our dedicated [article](https://ravendb.net/docs/article-page/4.2/csharp/migration/client-api/introduction).
+Current article focuses only on differences between 4.x and 5.0 version of RavenDB Client API.

 {NOTE/}